ClusterLabs/PAF/Quick_Start-CentOS-7.md

 ```

 During the cluster setup, we use the cluster name in various places,
-make sure all your servers names can be resolved to the correct IPs.
+make sure all your server names can be resolved to the correct IPs.
 We usually
 set this in the `/etc/hosts` file:

 ```